 Take out the stand to the left of the TV and use it in the corner where the brown chair is now, but get rid of the clutter on top of it first.

 One of the comments on my original post was from Lisa who recommended hanging some interesting visual art in the form of some vintage movie posters.
 Really playing up the home theater aspect of this room – an idea I love for this basement given the wall color!

 Take the white shaded lamp from the corner where the brown chair is and use it to replace the “rooster lamp” beside the couch.

-For further home staging advice for basements, family rooms and every other space in a home, turn to the Staging Diva Ultimate Design Guide: Home Staging Tips, Tricks and Floor Plans.
-This downloadable guide will be helpful to anyone looking for help with design principals and ideas and when you place your order, you’ll receive the book right away in your email inbox.
+For further home staging advice for basements, family rooms and every other space in a home, turn to my best-selling Staging Diva Ultimate Design Guide: Home Staging Tips, Tricks and Floor Plans.